jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 CSMA-CA medium busy or exceeded number of retranmissions).
 This can be extracted on TX done event using the Radio HAL API.

-It's safe to call the radio HAL API from the event callback function.
+The Radio HAL is designed to be able tp call the Radio Ops interface from the event notification callback.

 ### 5.6.3 Radio capabilities
 The following list defines the basic capabilities available in common